Kessie inspires AC Milan past Colley’s Sampdoria | Goal.com

 Nine minutes after the hour mark, Claudio Ranieri’s side missed a chance to level matters after Morten Thorsby’s header went over the crossbar.
 Nevertheless, they were two goals down in the 76th minute through Castillejo.

-The 25-year-old Spanish winger finished well finished well following a low cross from Rebic just seconds after coming off the bench for Alexis Saelemaekers.
+The 25-year-old Spanish winger finished well following a low cross from Rebic just seconds after coming off the bench for Alexis Saelemaekers.

-Three minutes later, the hosts pulled one back Ekdal.
-The Swede had another chance in the closing stages to equalise but Pioli’s side hanged on to leave Stadio Luigi Ferraris with all points at stake.
+Three minutes later, the hosts pulled one back through Ekdal.
+The Swede had another chance in the closing stages to equalise but Pioli’s side hung on to leave Stadio Luigi Ferraris with all points at stake.

 ⚽ | GOAL!!!!— Sampdoria English 😷 (@sampdoria_en) December 6, 2020